 Turkey, cranberry sauce, mashed potatoes, pumpkin pie… everyone knows the key ingredients to a perfect Thanksgiving dinner.
 But what about the ingredients for the perfect office Thanksgiving celebration?

-This year, you don’t need to provide your employees a full-blown feast.
+This year, you don’t need to provide your employees with a full-blown feast.
 Instead, focus on the reasons for the holiday: showing your appreciation, and encouraging them to give back to the community.
-To help you out, we’ve come up with a list of unique ways to put the “thanks” and “giving” back in your office Thanksgiving.
+To help you out, we’ve come up with a list of unique ways to put the “thanks” and “giving” back in your office holiday.

 Instead of relying on the age-old catered lunch, try organizing a fun team activity.
 For example, last year, our team at Zenefits did a “Teamsgiving.”
 Each team member provided a potluck item and was assigned another member to present with a personalized gift of thanks.
 No need to break the bank – have employees make creative gifts for each other that show appreciation.
 Plus, it’s much more personal than your typical Starbucks gift card.